 boundaries of the Building.

 5.8 Formal Name.
-The formal name of the Student Commons as well as the name of any
+The formal name of the Student Cormnons as well as the name of any

 space, area or equipment in the Student Commons shall be determined mutually by the

 President of the University (or his or her designate) and the President of SAC (or his or her